nickhavenly/havenly-tq-test/README.md

 # Havenly TQ Code Test

 This is the code exam for the havenly TQ team.
-Please follow the instructions and submit a PR per directory.
+Please follow the instructions included in each folders README, then submit a PR per directory.

-Each directory will test a different area of the

 ## 1 - PHP Data Storage And Retrieval